Theatre Royal, Newcastle: History

 From 1912 onwards the Theatre Royal Newcastle was an important part of the Howard & Wyndham group, led successfully by chairman Simons, followed by the Cruikshank family, whose King's Theatre, Edinburgh joined the group in 1928.
 Newcastle City Council took over ownership in 1967.

 Newcastle, Glasgow and Edinburgh formed a triangle of industry, commerce and entertainment business from the 1870s onwards.
 From 1962 and increasingly from the 1970s the interchange of shows and pantomimes was joined by tours each year of Scottish Opera and of Scottish Ballet.
 Opera North joined in.

-Following a performance of William Shakespeare's play Macbeth, a huge fire destroyed the interior of the building in 1899.
-It had its interior redesigned by Frank Matcham and reopened on 31 December 1901.
-Externally, the building is exactly as it was when it was first built.

 It underwent a major refurbishment and restoration in the latter part of the 1980s, reopening on 11 January 1988 with a performance of A Man For All Seasons starring Charlton Heston.

 The Theatre Royal went dark on 14 March 2011 due to a major restoration of the auditorium, box office, bars and restaurant.
 The restoration restored the theatre to the original 1901 Frank Matcham Edwardian interior.
 The whole interior was stripped apart from the original plasterwork which was carefully preserved.
 The proscenium arch, tiers and boxes were gold leafed and the plasterwork restored.
 On all levels the seats were replaced with Edwardian-style theatre seats in keeping with the restoration.
 The amphitheatre which was removed during previous renovations was restored to offer more leg room and better views than the gallery.
 This took the theatre to five distinct seating areas, the stalls, grand circle, upper circle, amphitheatre and gallery.
 Wheelchair spaces were installed on levels which had previously been inaccessible.
 As well as the boxes near the stage, boxes at the rear of the grand and upper circles were also restored taking the total number of boxes up to ten.
 The stage lift and orchestra pit were replaced to offer better facilities for opera and musicals.
 A new ventilation system was put in place to improve comfort levels in the theatre.
 New frescos for the lobby and upper circle were commissioned and put in place.
 This £4.75m project introduced higher standards of comfort and improved energy.
-The Theatre Royal reopened on 12 September 2011 with Alan Bennett's epic period drama The Madness of George III; George III was in fact the monarch who gave the Theatre Royal its charter.
+The Theatre Royal reopened on 12 September 2011 with Alan Bennett's epic period drama The Madness of George III.